ibuymovie/qmp/README.md

 ### Header

-It represents data in amf0 format.
+It represents data in amf0 format `map[string]string`.
 Depending on the previously set header length, it is necessary to decode them.

 ### Body